 It is true that observational trials suggest that there is a link between better health outcomes and choosing organic over conventional options.
 But, it is also known that consumers of organic food tend to eat more vegetables, fruit, whole grains and are more physically active—all factors that are associated with positive health outcomes.
 In other words, researchers question whether the better outcomes they observe when people eat more organic food are due to the way the food was produced or if it is because of the person's overall lifestyle choices.

 When people are deciding whether they should choose organic or conventionally grown food, ultimately, it is a matter of personal preference.
 While there does not appear to be any downside to choosing organic foods when it comes to supporting health, the cost and accessibility factors can certainly be a barrier to some.

 Only 1 in 10 Americans are meeting the recommended amounts of fruit and vegetable consumption.
 And not eating adequate produce is linked to some unsavory outcomes, like an increased risk of developing certain cancers.

 Therefore, the potential negative effects of choosing conventional foods on health should not be used as an argument for reducing fruit and vegetable consumption.

-The main difference between conventional and organic foods are the way that the food is produced.
+The main difference between conventional and organic foods is the way that the food is produced.
 While some studies have found higher nutrient values in certain organic foods compared to their conventional counterparts, more research is needed to determine their impacts on long-term health.
-Plus, organic food is often at a higher price point than conventional, so it might not be realistic for some budgets.
-In summary, there might be some slight benefits to choosing organic foods in some circumstances, but you don't need to avoid foods if they are conventional as both types of food are safe and nutritious.
+Plus, organic food is often sold at a higher price point than conventional, so it might not be realistic for some budgets.
+In summary, there might be some slight benefits to choosing organic foods in some circumstances, but you don't need to avoid foods if they are conventional, as both types of food are safe and nutritious.